 Method and production

-A total of 19 varieties of aromas are used, 10 from Amazonia, 1 from the Lara region where the distillery is located and 8 traditional gin notes.
-This results in a blend with 65% of Amazonian origin.
+A total of 19 varieties of aromas are used, 10 from Amazonia, 1 from the Lara region where the distillery is located, and 8 traditional gin notes.
+This results in a blend of 65% of Amazonian origin.
 The 19 varieties of aromas are given a special treatment to improve the extraction.

 Amazonia: Seje, copoazú, acai, merey, túpiro, uva de palma, ponsigué, semeruco and juniper, grapefruit, orange, passion fruit.

 DUSA works closely with Tierra Viva, a Venezuelan organization that strives for sustainable development while striving to help local people to a good life involving jobs and entrepreneurship.
-10 percent of Canaïma’s revenue goes back to the organization and helps protect the deeply rooted cultural heritage that still exists in this part of the world.
+10 percent of Canaïma’s revenue goes back to the organization and helps protect the deeply rooted cultural heritage in this part of the world.

-Bottle size: 70 cl.
+- Bottle size: 70 cl.

-Alcohol content: 47%
+- Alcohol content: 47%